Finiteness theorems for matroid complexes with prescribed topology: Definitions and notation

 \subsection{Matroids}

 A \emph{matroid} is a pair $M=(E,r)$, where $E$ is a finite set and $r:2^E\to\mathbb{Z}$ is a function on subsets of $E$ such that: \begin{itemize} \item[R1] $0\leq r(A)\leq |A|$ for all subsets $A\subset E$. \item[R2] $r(B)\leq r(A)$ whenever $B\subset A$. \item[R3] $r(A\cap B)+r(A\cup B)\leq r(A)+r(B)$ for any two subsets $A,B\subset E$. \end{itemize} An \emph{independent set} $I\subset E$ is a subset such that $r(I)=|I|$.
 Independent sets form a simplicial complex denoted by $\II(M)$.
 A matroid is said to be \emph{connected}, if $\II(M)$ is join irreducible.
-Maximal independent sets are called \emph{bases} and we denote the set of bases of matroid $\BB(M)$.
+Maximal independent sets are called \emph{bases} and we denote the set of bases of matroid the matroid by $\BB(M)$.
 Minimally dependent (that is, not independent) sets are called \emph{circuits}.
 An element $x$ is called a \emph{loop} if $r(x)=0$.
 A matroid is said to be loopless if it has no loops.
 All matroids that we consider in this paper are loop free.
-An element $x$ is called a \emph{coloop} if $r(E-x)< r(E)$, i.e it is contained in every basis.
+An element $x$ is called a \emph{coloop} if $r(E-x)< r(E)$, i.e., it is contained in every basis.
 A matroid without coloops is said to be \emph{coloop free}.
-A \emph{simple} matroid is a matroid with $r(A)=|A|$ whenever $|A|\leq 2$.
+A pair $\{x,y\}$of non-loop elements are \emph{parallel} if $r(\{x,y\})=1$.
+Being parallel is an equivalence relation so we can talk about parallel classes.
+A \emph{simple} matroid is a matroid with $r(A)=|A|$ whenever $|A|\leq 2$, in other words, a matroid with no loops and no parallel pairs.

 A \emph{flat} is a subset $F\subset E$ such that $r(F)<r(F\cup\{x\})$ for any $x\notin F$.
 If we have a total order $<$ on $E$, a \emph{broken circuit} is a circuit with its smallest element removed.
 A basis is called an \emph{nbc basis} if it does not contain any broken circuit.